 Life is about coming to terms with who you are and being proud of it.

-Many people wear various masks to cover up ‘perceived inadequacies.’
-They’re a defense mechanism to stop us from getting hurt, and an attempt to cover up things we don’t like about ourselves.
+Many people put up various fronts (or ‘masks’) to disguise the people they really are.
+It’s a defense mechanism to stop them from getting hurt, and an attempt to cover up things they don’t like about themselves.

 But what if we stop caring so much about other people’s opinions and start being proud of who we are, despite what others may think?